invisyarcticfox/work.invisyarcticfox.uk/README.md

-# work
+# work.shamshitty.xyz
-a repo for my work because i have enough .html and .css files as it is and i wanna use a few subdomains cuz why not
+a seperate repo for my work as i kinda just wanted to use a subdomain :)